 Many mothers (me included) do their pelvic floor exercises incorrectly.
 So if you have the time and budget, I really recommend that you see a women’s health physiotherapist for a personalized program to build your pelvic floor and core strength.

 Listen to your body

 When pregnant, we become so much more intuitive.
 For me, pregnancy was the first time since childhood that I listened to my body.
 As you step into your role as a mother, continue to cultivate that intuition.
 Listen to your body, honor the signals it’s sending and how it’s changed, and the healthier and happier you will become.

 Don’t feel pressured to return to the same exercise you’ve always done.
 Go with what makes you feel good.
-I tried so hard to do the same exercise that I used to do before I had my daughters.
+I tried so hard to do the same exercise that I used to do before I had my children.
 When I finally gave in and did what felt good, it was the biggest relief.

 Workout with your little ones

 - Pram workouts – Try adding a pram workout to your next walk or even pop your baby into the pram at home and give it a try.